adamkpickering/text-me-when/README.md

   },
   {
     "version": "v1",
-    "message": "This message is printed on the sixth minute of every hour on the third day of every month.", "triggers": [
+    "message": "This message is printed every other minute on the third day of every month.", "triggers": [
       {
         "trigger_type": "cron",
-        "minute": "6",
+        "minute": "*/2",
         "hour": "*",
         "day_of_month": "3",
         "month": "*",